RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter Two - Buying The Right Levels.md

 **We will focus on closing and opening prices as key levels.
 These are important levels based on time and might not necessarily be [[Chapter one - BulletProof Your Trading#Support|S]]/[[Chapter one - BulletProof Your Trading#Resistance|R]]**.

 **Monthly resistance**
-	The monthly linear chart helps us gauge the magnitude of the price movement and determine whether any pullbacks are within the normal range, given the overall upward trend.![[Pasted image 20230903115811.png|500]]
+	The monthly linear chart helps us gauge the magnitude of the price movement and determine whether any pullbacks are within the normal range, given the overall upward trend.![[Pasted image 20230903115811.png|600]]
 	The better understand how to plot the monthly levels, lets take a look at the previous cycle in the chart below.
 	The previous all-time high (ATH) closing price is marked.
 	Notice how 1 year later there was a re-test at the same level, followed by a breakout.
 Levels often get retested frequently, returning to a point where buyers previously couldn't enter.
+Note that after the breakout of this level at the end of 2020, the next candle crossed below the level to claim liquidity.![[Pasted image 20230903120249.png|600]]
+	Observe the similar movement that occurred after the breakout candle went below the breakout level to claim liquidity.
+**Important**
+	1. Take note of the significant price surge from the previous all-time high (ATH).
+Understand that any pullback, no matter how large, is a natural part of market dynamics and not necessarily a result of manipulation or dumping.
+Don't assume that a pullback indicates the end of an asset or asset class.
+The monthly linear levels will help you anticipate various types of movements.
+	2. Label your lines clearly to avoid confusion and maintain a clear understanding of each level.
+You can do this by right clicking non the link and selecting "Text" to add labels.![[Pasted image 20230903121001.png|600]]

+## The Monthly chart
+The monthly chart provides important levels that are crucial for trading strategy and staying vigilant in managing market movements.
+**Identify the following levels:**
+	- ATM level (All-Time High)
+	- Previous ATH (All-Time High)
+	- Yearly open for the current year
+	- Current Monthly range
+	- ATH Monthly resistan
+## Levels on Weekly chart

 # Trading - Level to Level
 # Deviation/False Breakdown